 More surprising still is the substantial element of self-awareness verging on postmodernism that runs throughout the entire episode.
 From jibes at cliched fade-outs to swipes at whatever was on ‘the other side’ at the time – not to mention Hadleigh’s constant sharp rejoinders that chime so closely with the viewer’s perspective that they may as well be addressed directly to camera – there’s a sense that the production team were intentionally trying to position the show somewhere outside the pigeonhole of nattily-dressed fluff, and while these may not seem quite as wildly deconstructionist now, and even at the time were hardly as ‘out there’ as The Strange World Of Gurney Slade, it’s still something of a surprise to find such leanings in such an apparently ordinary and unremarkable show.
 On top of that, it’s also a decent bit of light drama and Gerald Harper is superb as the lead.
 It would be a stretch to call Hadleigh an undiscovered classic of television that should be up there with The Prisoner and Up The Junction, but it’s certainly proof that you can still find enjoyable surprises in the most unlikely and overlooked of places.

 What’s more, with its nudity, choice language, unflinching drug references and thorough disrespect for the conventions of decent society, this episode of Hadleigh was probably more extreme than anything else shown by Bravo.
 Stitch that, Brits Behind Bars.

 Buy A Book!

-You can find an expanded version of this feature on Hadleigh, with more on the strange archival output of early cable television channels, in Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+You can find an expanded version of It’s A Well-Worn Scene, Man, with more on the strange archival output of early cable television channels, in Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

 © Tim Worthington.